KNIN-TV: Early years

 The station signed on December 28, 1992, as KHDT-TV, airing an analog signal on VHF channel 9.
 The launch allowed KHDT-TV to beat a year-end deadline to get on the air.
 It was originally owned by William Schuyler, who had put several television stations on the air in California, and was affiliated with the Home Shopping Network (HSN).
 On January 16, 1995, it became a charter UPN affiliate while continuing to air HSN from midnight to 6 p.m.

 Schuyler sold KHDT-TV in 1996 to Boise Broadcasting, a division of Las Vegas-based Lambert Television.
-On September 2, 1996, the station dropped most of its home shopping programming for a general-entertainment independent lineup and became a dual affiliate of UPN and The WB.
+On September 2, 1996, the station dropped most of its home shopping programming for a general-entertainment independent lineup and became an affiliate of UPN and The WB.
 In commercials, the station's mascot was Boise DJ Brad Rowen under the alias "Rot Wyler", fitting with the "canine" pronunciation of the call sign; the station's website called him "Idaho's most misunderstood no news anchor" and promised, "If there's news in the Treasure Valley, be assured K9-TV will miss it!"
 The station was operated by Banks Broadcasting by 2000; Banks then purchased the station in 2001.

 In the wake of the 2006 merger of UPN and The WB into The CW, KNIN-TV became the network's Boise affiliate.